-1.9% REVENUE FINANCED CAPITAL
+1.9% REVENUE FINANCED CAPITAL 1.9¢ ON THE DOLLAR

-To lower the debt burden, GLWA sets aside money each year from revenues to pay for capital improvements in future years.
-This pay-as-you-go approach eliminates the need to pay interest on debt in future years and improves financial
+To lower the debt burden.
+GLWA sets aside money each year from revenues to pay for capital improvements in future years.
+This pay-as-you-go approach eliminates the need to pay interest on debt in future years and improves financial resiliency.

-1.6% RECEIVING FUND WORKING CAPITAL
+1.6% RECEIVING FUND WORKING CAPITAL 1.6¢ ON THE DOLLAR